ciruitbuilder/Step-Up-Transformer/README.md

 (trimmed the base plate into the said dimensions later)

-Inserted the primary over secondary coil(with small distance bwtween primary and secondary to get maximum flux linkage between the primary and secondary) and pasted the assembly over the trimmed base plate using superglue(fevikwik).
+Inserted the primary over secondary coil(with small distance bwtween primary and secondary to maximize flux linkage between the primary and secondary) and pasted the assembly over the trimmed base plate using superglue(fevikwik).
 And poked four holes into the base plate near the coils for a 4 header pin and attached the 4 header pins into the base plates.

 <img width="3060" height="4080" alt="20260520_110931" src="https://github.com/user-attachments/assets/d3d70238-2fa7-4226-bb0a-90794ce00673" />

 Soldered the secondary coil and tied primary coil terminals to the headerpins after trimming away enamel from its ends.

 <img width="4080" height="3060" alt="20260520_135605" src="https://github.com/user-attachments/assets/accdee19-d624-4ebd-a465-f1264c3c3f8b" />

+LIMITATIONS OF THIS MODEL:

+1.Flux loss due to low permittivity of air core

+2.Less number of turns in primary, creating a short which may heat up and damage the power source

+3.Plastic body which may melt in high power applications